dibaelh/Real-State-Price-Prediction-/README.md

 ### Troubleshooting
 - If plots don’t render, ensure the notebook uses an inline backend (e.g., `%matplotlib inline`).
-- If a CSV isn’t found, verify the relative/absolute path referenced in the notebook.
+- If a CSV isn’t found, check out https://www.kaggle.com/datasets/quantbruce/real-estate-price-prediction.
 - If imports fail, confirm the environment is active and packages are installed.

 ### License